-Q.3.4 2017 - May [6] (b) Descriptive
+Q.3.4 2017 - N lay [6] (b) Descriptive

-What are the generic reasons for going for Business Process Automation?
+What a What are the generic reasons for going for Business Process Automation?
 (4 marks)

+Answer

+Busine ss Proce ess Automation

-Business Process Automation Meaning BPA is the basic component of an enterprise-wide automation and management scheme for both business and IT workflow.
-It refers to removing the human element from existing business processes by automating the repetitive or standardized process components.
-It ranges from automating a simple data-entry-manipulation task to building complex, automated financial management processes using existing applications.
+Meanir ng BPA is the basic component of an automation and management scheme for and IT workflow.
+It refers to removing the human eleme business processes by automating the standardized process components. automating a simple data-entry-maning building complex, automated financial processes using existing applications. ent from existing the repetitive or lt ranges from oulation task to

-Need of BPA

-1. Fast Service to customers This was not the initial reason for adaption of BPA but gradually business managers realized that automation could help them to serve their customers faster and better.
+Ne Need of BPA 1.
+Fast Service to customers This was not the initial reason for adaption of BPA but gradually business managers realized that automation could help them to serve their customers faster and better.
 2. To Remain Competitive and enhancing goodwill To provide the level of products and services as offered by competition and thus enhancing goodwill.
 3. Cost Saving Automation leads to saving in time and labour costs.
 4. Error free To provide error free services to the customer.
 5. Focus on key areas Freeing people from routine and volume, and allow management to do what they are best at make decisions, analyze data implications and trends and focus on providing better customer service.